 Carrington College may readmit students who have failed to make satisfactory progress if events beyond their control have occurred.
-If such mitigating circumstances can be documented for the specific term(s) during which the deficiencies occurred, students may submit a completed Satisfactory Academic Progress appeal form along with the required documents to the Dean of Academic Operations and may be able to resume studies and regain financial aid eligibility.
+If such mitigating circumstances can be documented for the specific term(s) during which the deficiencies occurred, students may submit a completed Satisfactory Academic Progress appeal form along with the required documents to the Campus Academic Dean and may be able to resume studies and regain financial aid eligibility.